 You can choose to study Public Policy on its own for a Single Honours degree or in combination with another subject for a Joint Honours degree.

 There are four core courses for Single Honours students: Policy analysis and evaluation; Policy design and delivery; Social research and investigation; Dissertation.

 Joint Honours students who wish to write their dissertation in an area of public policy must also take the course Social research and investigation.

 Over the two Honours years you will also choose subjects from a diverse range of topics to suit your interests.

-Widening access entry: 5 or 6 Highers at AABBB or BBBBBB including English or a humanities subject.
-May be considered for offer at BBBBB.
+Widening access entry: 4 Highers at AAABB/ABBBB (by end S6 with min ABB after S5) including English and a humanities subject.
+Higher Maths recommended.
 Completion of pre-entry programme is necessary.

 College of Social Sciences